Facing an IRS Tax Levy?

 2. IRS Tax Attorney

-You can also work with a tax attorney who can also represent you in front of the IRS and the courtroom.
+You can also work with an IRS tax levy attorney who can represent you in front of the IRS and in the courtroom.
 Attorneys have in-depth knowledge of tax and business law and deal with complex legal issues usually reserved for the courtroom.

-A tax attorney can represent you and negotiate on your behalf with input from a CPA or an EA.
+Tax attorneys can represent you and negotiate on your behalf, with input from a CPA or an EA.
+So, they are the go-to professionals for levy tax help.

 Not every case is right for a tax attorney.
-In most cases, you’ll want an attorney if you:
+In most cases, you will want an attorney if you:

-Attorneys best serve clients who have tax levies or liens along with allegations of tax fraud or another criminal investigation.
+Attorneys best serve clients who have tax levies or liens, along with allegations of tax fraud or other criminal investigations.

-It is worth understanding that a tax attorney will know tax law, but few have the CPA or EA accreditation required to work with your finances.
-You’ll likely need to hire both an attorney and a CPA.
+A tax attorney knows tax law.
+But, few have the CPA or EA credentials to work with your finances.
+You will likely need to hire both an attorney and a CPA.

 Feeling Overwhelmed?